-At present there are 4 individuals in Berti and 26 in Punatsangchu basin.
-With 30 individuals of this species in their natural habitat, Bhutan plays a pioneering role in protecting the critically endangered white-bellied heron.
-Although RSPN has initiated study on its ecology and breeding behavior, the rapid pace of development activities calls for immediate interventions that could provide quicker options for the survival of the bird.
+With 27 individuals of this species in their natural habitat, Bhutan plays a pioneering role in protecting the critically endangered white-bellied heron.
+Although RSPN has initiated study on its ecology and breeding behaviour, the rapid pace of development activities calls for immediate interventions that could provide quicker options for the survival of the bird.
 Captive breeding could be an immediate option to balance conservation and development by ensuring survival of the species and continuation of developmental activities – the “Middle Path” national development approach.

 - Phochhu and Mochu rivers

 Today hydro power poses the greatest threat to the conservation of the WBH.
 Roads and infrastructure facilities are concentrated along the river, increasing human settlements and related economic activities are already looming threats to the habitat of this endangered bird.

 The little information collected so far indicates that the WBH requires clean water for fishing and a good undisturbed habitat.
 Any disturbance in the ecosystem leading to pollution of water and high turbidity disables the species from fishing.
 As a result it requires a large territory in which it can migrate.
 Ada lake is one of the options that the species relies on for feeding, especially during the monsoon when the river becomes turbid.
 Two hours on the way to Ada is the village of Zawa, the only nesting place discovered so far.

 The overall goal of the project is to maintain the significance of Punatsangchu as the habitat of the critically endangered White-bellied Heron as a contribution to the global conservation of the species.

 The objective of WBH Conservation project is to develop an appropriate management framework and foundation of biological and socio-economic knowledge for the conservation of the white bellied heron population.

 - Department of Forest and Park services

 - Ecological Study of white-bellied heron